 (ii) From the above, it comes forth that Shri Vipin Sharma, the then Preventive officer had not examined the goods as mandated in spite of specific directions given by the assessing officer on the system.
-This indicates that the examination of subject goods was not carried out properly as both the containers were containing offending goods.
+This indicates that the examination of subject goods was not carried out properly as the container was containing offending goods.

 (iii) I find that Shri Vipin Sharma had submitted the examination report without verifying the actual details/description of the goods whereas, in consequent examination the goods were found mis-declared in respect of quantity, description and value thereof which shows his negligence towards his duties.
-The details of examination carried out by the DRI is as under: